 What is Disaster Recovery (DR)?

 DR is about making a working copy of the entire production system.
 The DevOps solution is often termed Blue Green, and would be two identical working production systems hosted in different data centers—the switch between the two being the DNS route table.
-Under normal circumstances, www.example.com goes to 18.104.22.168, but if something goes wrong, you can automate your monitoring system to redirect your website to 321.321.321.321 and within a few seconds, you are back online.
+Under normal circumstances, www.example.com goes to 188.8.131.52, but if something goes wrong, you can automate your monitoring system to redirect your website to 321.321.321.321 and within a few seconds, you are back online.
 There is a cost here, of course, as you are running two full production systems.
-In the cloud, however, you could scale the DR version down as it wouldn't be in operation.
+However, in the AWS cloud, for example, you could scale the DR version down as it wouldn't be in operation.

 Why You Need a Backup and Disaster Recovery